All Episodes

 So now the Democrats in the House are walking the plank because Dingy Harry couldn't deliver.

-And they can try to blame this on Republicans all they want, but they're not going to be able to get away with it.
+And they're going to try to blame this on Republicans all they want, but they're not going to be able to get away with it.

 Back in just a second.